Chief Peguis Trail Extension West

 Previous Engagement

-Following the 2016 engagement events, a series of landowner and stakeholder meetings were facilitated from February 2017 to June 2017, including a public information session which was held on June 6, 2017 at the Red River Community Centre, where 244 individuals signed-in and 113 comment forms were collected.
-An online survey received 112 responses.
-A summary of these engagement events and the feedback received from the public, stakeholder and landowners is available online here.
+We heard a repeated desire for an uninterrupted flow of traffic and fewer traffic lights.
+We considered this feedback in the latest phase of the design.
+We facilitated a series of landowner and stakeholder meetings from February 2017 to June 2017.
+This included an information session on June 6, 2017.
+The event was attended by 244 individuals.
+We collected 113 comment forms.
+We received 112 responses to an online survey.
+A summary of these engagement events and the feedback received from the public, stakeholder and landowners is available online.

 Background